drone/drone-plugin-starter/README.md

 ### Secrets

 Sensitive fields should not be specified in the yaml file.
 Instead they are passed to your plugin as environment variable.
-Secrets should be prefixed with
+Secrets should use a prefix that corresponds to the plugin name.
+For example, the Slack plugin prefixes secrets with `SLACK_`:

 ```
 cli.StringFlag{